 —Are you interested in the Mega CD (Sega CD) which is coming out soon?

 Koshiro: Extremely.
 I’m so happy about it.
-It will be great to finally be able to create game music on my synthesizers at home, rather than using on-board sound chips.
-Actually, I’d like to write something using a real full orchestra sometime.
+It'll be great to finally be able to create game music on my synthesizers at home, rather than using on-board sound chips.
+I’d like to write something with a real full orchestra.

 —What’s your next project, by the way?

 Koshiro: Sonic the Hedgehog for the Game Gear.
 It will feature some of my own original compositions too.

 Streets of Rage 2 – 1992 Composer Interview

 originally featured in Marukatsu Megadrive